6th January - WESLEYAN CHAPEL ENLARGED.

 false pretences, the sum of 1s 4d, belonging to James Bews.

-Shortly after Joseph Leach was observed by a man named Ashworth, who is also employed in the mines, amongs the waggons at the pit
+Shortly after Joseph Leach was observed by a man named Ashworth, who is also employed in the mines, amongst the waggons at the pit bottom.

 A horse driver named John Thomas Dixon also deposed to seeing Leach amongst the tubs and he had no business there.